Keep Your Home and Lawn Tidy to Reduce Spider Populations

 Another helpful control method is to remove debris and long grass from your yard as thoroughly as possible.
 This process will both eliminate possible hiding places for the spiders themselves, but it will also reduce the number of hiding places for their prey, which will mitigate their presence on your property in the first place.

 Likewise, using an average, commercially available insecticide to remove food sources for spiders is a good way to keep their numbers down.

 Although spiders are much maligned in popular culture, there are only a few species which can actually harm humans.
 These species include the black widow, brown recluse, hobo spider, and European house spider.
 While the presence of these species in your home may be cause for concern, it should be noted that these species do not build webs indoors, and are therefore not really a long-term threat.

 Cantu Pest Control is proud to be the first company in Texas to offer a Green Shield Certified Service.
-Our Dallas ant removal experts are excited to offer Green Shield Certified pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.
+Our spider control experts are excited to offer Green Shield Certified pest services to our customers in search of a more prevention-based solution to their pest removal and on-going pest management needs while minimizing the use of pesticides.

-If ants have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced ant removal experts.
+If spiders have made unwanted appearances around your home, call Cantu Pest Control at 972-885-3618 (Dallas and Fort Worth areas) or 713-999-3495 (Houston area) and schedule an appointment today with one of our friendly, experienced spider removal experts.